Codeus-Community/ai-simple-console-chat/task/README.md

-# AI Simple Console Chat Task
+# AI Chat Completion Task

 A Python implementation task for building a chat application using AI API with both synchronous and streaming completions.